TheDarkPassenger0/TheDarkPassenger0/README.md

 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate/ in the future...
-- 📫 How to reach me - SON..
+- 📫 How to reach me - SOON..
-- ⚡ Fun fact: i am 16
+- ⚡ Fun fact: i am 16 LoLL

 <!---
 TheDarkPassenger0/TheDarkPassenger0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.